Squirrelheads Clarinet Izen Family e-mail me

 Ghosts of Squirrelheads Past, Present and Future

-When the number of fiddles in the Squirrelheads grew to three, Joe thought the banjo section was getting short shrift and made a pitch for another banjo.
+When the number of fiddles in the Squirrelheads grew, Joe thought the banjo section was getting short shrift, and he made a pitch for another banjo.
 Joe's bandmates had a different kind of banjo pitch in mind.
 They told Joe he played so well that there was no need for another banjo.
 Joe is mollified for the moment.